 Clinical features of Pediatric Megaloblastic Anemia

 Clinical features of megaloblastic anemia vary in significance depending on the severity of the disease.
 This ranges from mild signs and symptoms to developmental retardation.
-Following are the common symptoms and signs of megaloblastic anemia.
+The following are the common symptoms and signs of megaloblastic anemia: